Trust Women’s Integrated Healthcare to manage menopause

 - Get proper amounts of calcium and vitamin D

 - Stay at a healthy weight

 Symptoms of menopause can be merely irritating, but sometimes they can be more serious and even disruptive to daily living.
 Despite your best efforts, we understand that sometimes hormone replacement therapy (HRT) will be needed.
 Our experienced OBs know that HRT does involve some risks.
 That’s why we carefully monitor our patients, prescribe the lowest dosage levels needed and typically limit usage to four years or fewer when possible.

 Early menopause needs attention

 If menopause happens before 40, it is considered early menopause.
 Causes of early menopause range from primary ovarian deficiency to family history.
 If you are showing signs of early menopause and still want to have children, it is especially important to talk with one of our knowledgeable OBs.

 Although menopause is a normal part of life, it can be a difficult one.
 Our skilled and compassionate physicians at Women’s Integrated Healthcare can provide you with the information you need to understand the changes you are experiencing and the treatment options available.
-We encourage women from Colleyville, Keller and the surrounding areas to contact our Alliance or Grapevine OB team to set up an appointment today.
+We encourage women from Colleyville, Keller and the surrounding areas to contact our Fort Worth or Grapevine OB team to set up an appointment today.